-While not as fun as, say, baseball statistics in the pre-steroids era, I really do enjoy looking at statistics on personal injury lawsuits.
+While not as fun as, say, baseball statistics in the pre-steroids era, I really enjoy looking at statistics on personal injury lawsuits.
 The Department of Justice just released a new report on personal injury lawsuit statistics (which I found via TortsProfBlog).
 The data, as always with this stuff, is older – 2005.
-But it is still incredibly interesting.
+But it is still interesting.
 Here is a sampling:

 - Personal injury lawsuits accounted for about 60% of the estimated 26,948 tort, contract, and real property cases.
-The big venues are trying less cases.
+The big venues are trying fewer cases.
 The number of personal injury lawsuits conducted by state courts in our 75 most populated counties declined approximately a third from 10,278 trials in 1996 to 7,038 trials in 2005.

 - Verdicts are down a bit, but not much is changing.
 The median damage awards garnered by plaintiffs in personal injury lawsuits declined from $38,000 in 1996 to $31,000 in 2005.
 Personal injury plaintiffs prevailed from 1996 to 2005 consistently about half of the time.
 The percentage of plaintiffs prevailing in automobile accident cases increased a bit from 58% in 1996 to 61% in 2005, but medical malpractice lawsuits became less successful: medical malpractice plaintiffs won in 19% of malpractice lawsuits in 2005 and 23% in 1996.

 - Nearly 60% of tort trials were auto accident lawsuits.
 Wow.

 - Approximately 15% of tort trials were medical malpractice lawsuits.
 It takes six days to try the average malpractice lawsuit.

 - Approximately 5% of tort trials were product liability lawsuits.
 Of the product liability lawsuits that went to trial, plaintiffs prevailed in about 40%.